yuyatinnefeld/yuyatinnefeld.github.io/docs/_posts/2024-01-02-istio-hands-on-pt0.md

 4. [Security](https://yuyatinnefeld.com/2024-01-27-istio-hands-on-pt4/)
 5. [Troubleshooting](https://yuyatinnefeld.com/2024-02-06-istio-hands-on-pt5/)

 In our inaugural session, Part 0, we'll start by deploying microservices without Istio, and then we'll delve into the process with Istio injection in the second session.
-While Istio provides a sample microservices project (bookstore), I've taken the initiative to create a simple microsoft architecture application.
+While Istio provides a sample microservices project ( <a href="https://github.com/istio/istio/tree/master/samples/bookinfo/platform/kube" target="_blank"><b>bookinfo</b></a>), I've taken the initiative to create a simple microsoft architecture application.
 This will allow us not only to understand the basics but also to make adjustments to the application later.

-- For the official Istio sample project, you can refer to: <a href="https://github.com/istio/istio/tree/master/samples/bookinfo/platform/kube" target="_blank"><b>this link</b></a>

 For this project, we are utilizing a sample microservice project, and you can find it at the following <a href="https://github.com/yuyatinnefeld/istio" target="_blank"><b>link</b></a>.